+- 1. Narcotic drugs

+- 2. Hallucinogenic drugs

+- 3. Amphetamines

+- 4. Barbiturates

+- 5. Marijuana

+- 6. Synthetic stimulants, such as MDPV and mephedrone (e.g., "bath salts"), and synthetic cannabinoids (e.g., "Spice," "K2")

+- 7. Any controlled substance

-- 1. narcotic drugs; - 2. hallucinogenic drugs; - 3. amphetamines; - 4. barbiturates: - 5. marijuana or any other controlled substance; - 6. synthetic stimulants, such as MDPV and mephedrone (e.g., "bath salts"), and synthetic cannabinoids (e.g., "Spice," "K2"); - 7. any alcoholic beverage, malt beverage, fortified or unfortified wine or other intoxicating liquor; or - 8. any chemicals, substances or products procured or used with the intention of bringing about a state of exhilaration or euphoria or of otherwise altering the student's mood or behavior.
+- 7. Any alcoholic beverage, malt beverage, fortified or unfortified wine or other intoxicating liquor

+- 8. Any chemicals, substances or products procured or used with the intention of bringing about a state of exhilaration or euphoria or of otherwise altering the student's mood or behavior

+- Any substance containing cannabidiol (CBD) or tetrahydrocannabinol (THS), regardless of whether it constitutes a controlled substance under state or federal law

 Students also are prohibited from possessing, using, transmitting or selling drug paraphernalia or counterfeit (fake) drugs.

 Students are also prohibited from possessing, distributing or displaying any tobacco or drug paraphernalia including, but not limited to:

-- 1. pipes; - 2. rolling papers; - 3. vape liquid containers (i.e. cartridges, bottles, JUULS); - 4. vaporizing devices, including vape pens; or - 5. any other delivery devices for prohibited substances.
+- 1. Pipes

+- 2. Rolling papers

+- 3. Roach clips

+- 4. Vape liquid containers (i.e. cartridges, bottles, JUULS)

+- 5. Vaporizing devices, including vape pens

+- Syringes

+- 7. Any other delivery devices for prohibited substances